georgeklaus/se-assignment-8-pitching-a-software-project-georgeklaus/README.md

 1. **Understanding the Audience : Why is it important to understand your audience when pitching a software project?
 How can you tailor your pitch to different types of stakeholders (e.g., investors, technical team, customers)?**

- Understanding your audience allows you to write your message to their specific interests, concerns, and level of understanding.
+ Understanding your audience allows someone to write your message to their specific interests, concerns, and level of understanding.
 A well-targeted pitch can effectively communicate the value and potential of your project, making it more likely to gain support, funding, or adoption.
-It is important to understand your audience for relevance, clarity, and engagement.
+It is important to understand your audience for relevance, clarity, and engagement (Bloomer & Croft, 1997)

- It is important to Tailor Your Pitch to Different Stakeholders such as the investors; for instace,
+ It is important to Tailor the Pitch to Different Stakeholders such as the investors; for instace,

  -Focus: ROI, market potential, scalability, and competitive advantage.